What power does Satan have to oppose God?

 Satan means adversary.
 In the previous article (Origin of Evil) it was shown that Satan is one of a special class of angels (covering cherubs) that serve in God’s immediate presence.
 Ezekiel saw four of them (Ezekiel 10:9).
-“The sound of the wings of the cherubim was … like the voice of God Almighty when He speaks” (Ezekiel 10:5).
-“Each one had four faces and each one four wings” (10:14, 21).
-“Their whole body, their backs, their hands, their wings and the wheels were full of eyes all around” (v12).
+“The sound of the wings of the cherubim was … like the voice of God Almighty when He speaks” (Ezek 10:5).
+“Each one had four faces and each one four wings” (Ezek 10:14, 21).
+“Their whole body, their backs, their hands, their wings and the wheels were full of eyes all around” (Ezek 10:12).

-Ezekiel describes them as “living beings” (v15, 20).
-John also saw “four living creatures full of eyes in front and behind” (Revelation 4:5).
+Ezekiel describes them as “living beings” (Ezek 10:15, 20).
+John also saw “four living creatures full of eyes in front and behind” (Rev 4:5).

 These are extremely mighty creatures.
-When Satan looks at angels of lower classes, they just run (Daniel 10:21).
+When Satan looks at the mighty angels of lower classes, they just run (Dan 10:21).

 – 1.
 SATAN IS ONLY ABLE TO DO

 WHAT THE LORD ALLOWS HIM TO DO. –